- Resolving Shopify's Native Collection Filter Duplicate Content and Crawl Bloat

 Shopify’s native sitemap generator limits customization and automatically excludes URLs generated outside of standard collection and product paths.
 To index 10,000+ programmatic pages, you must bypass Shopify's native sitemap limits.

-- Generate custom XML sitemaps: Host static XML sitemap files on an external server or CDN and use a proxy redirect via Cloudflare Workers to serve them from your primary domain (e.g.,
+- Generate Custom XML Sitemaps: Host static XML sitemap files on an external server or CDN and use a proxy redirect via Cloudflare Workers to serve them from your primary domain (e.g., yourdomain.com/sitemap_programmatic.xml).

-yourdomain.com/sitemap_programmatic.xml). - Limit sitemap size: Split your programmatic URLs into index files containing no more than 50,000 URLs or 50MB per sitemap file.
+- Limit Sitemap Size: Split your programmatic URLs into index files containing no more than 50,000 URLs or 50MB per sitemap file to comply with search engine guidelines.

-- Automate updates: Set up a daily cron job using a serverless function that queries Shopify's Admin API for newly created programmatic pages and rebuilds the XML sitemap.
+- Automate Updates: Set up a daily cron job using a serverless function that queries Shopify's Admin API for newly created programmatic pages and rebuilds the XML sitemap dynamically.

 Executing a Shopify Technical SEO Audit for Programmatic Indexation Health